b4n4n377/docs/1-3-arcade-projects-nucore-rfm.md

 ---

 # Revenge from Mars Pinball Nucore Emulator
-This is a documentation checked for up-to-dateness (November 2023) for installing the Nucore emulator for the pinball machine Revenge from Mars.
+This is a documentation checked for up-to-dateness (november 2023) showing the install of the Nucore emulator for the pinball machine Revenge from Mars.

 It is based on the following, somewhat outdated documentation:
 - https://www.flippermarkt.de/community/howto/cms/pages/bauanleitungen/pinball-2000/nucore-installation-und-faqs.php